Lockdown effects on air quality in megacities during the first and second waves of COVID-19 pandemic: Introduction

-Air pollution is having adverse effects on everyone who lives and works in megacities, such as London or Delhi.
-Particularly affected are vulnerable groups, like children, elderly people and those with heart and respiratory conditions.
-People living in deprived areas are also more affected by poor air quality, because often these areas are near busy roads or near industrial areas.

-Many different pollutants contribute to low air quality, including sulphur dioxide (SO2), nitrogen dioxide (NO2), nitrogen oxides (NOx), particulate matter (PM10 and PM2.5), lead, benzene, carbon monoxide (CO), benzo(a)pyrene, ozone (O3).
-Most megacities developed regulations to define thresholds and improve air quality.
-For example, the UK Air Quality Standards Regulations 2010 sets standards for major pollutants.
-Similar classifications were developed by the Central Pollution Control Board (CPCB) in India.

-The two megacities we study here in detail have very different properties when it comes to climate and pollution.
-In terms of climate, London has a temperate oceanic climate, whereas Delhi features a dry-winter humid subtropical climate.
-Like in other megacities, pollution levels in Delhi city are very high and it is identified as being among the world’s most polluted regions \cite{WHOPollution}.
-During the winter months, PM concentrations were observed 5 times higher than the annual averages, due to stable meteorological conditions \cite{tiwari2018pollution}.
-High PM pollution levels in the city cause six million asthma cases and 7,350–16,200 premature deaths annually \cite{guttikunda2013health}.
-In contrast, air quality in London has improved in recent years as a result of policies to reduce emissions, primarily from road transport, such as Low and Ultra Low Emission Zones.
-Further information on air quality in Delhi and London is provided in Supplementary Note 1.

-The COVID-19 lockdown has shown a significant reduction in air pollution levels across many countries.
-For example, air quality in Delhi-NCR and the Indo-Gangetic plain have been reported to be significantly better than before.
-The current situation is a unique opportunity to understand the baseline emissions both in Delhi and London environment under lockdown conditions in contrasting areas of the cities (suburban, traffic, and urban).
-In contrast to previous studies on air pollution during Covid-19 lockdown, such as \cite{LondonAir_analysis,sharma2020effect,mahato2020effect}, we investigate the detailed probability distributions of different pollutants, analysing various locations within the cities.
+In contrast to previous studies on air pollution during COVID-19 lockdown, such as \cite{LondonAir_analysis,sharma2020effect,mahato2020effect}, we investigate the detailed probability distributions of different pollutants, analysing various locations within the cities, while still noting a general decline in pollution levels.
 Also, we analyse higher statistical moments and compare two very different megacities in detail.